apmalinsky/EyeLink-Gaze-Tracking/README.md

     * Save the file.

 Another experimental test can be found in the `BinocularTest.m` file.
 Also adapted from the example program, the following code snippet switches the eye being tracked.
+The user closes one eye to start tracking the other.
 This test relies on the use of EyeLink's Binocular configuration.
 For additional help, you can refer to the EyeLink 1000 [User Manual](http://sr-research.jp/support/EyeLink%201000%20User%20Manual%201.5.0.pdf) provided by SR Research.

     switch eye_used
         case el.LEFT_EYE